ashish-reddy-20-08/Test/SARSA Algorithm.md

 ## What's the advantage of an off policy algorithm?
 Some benefits of Off-Policy methods are as follows: Continuous exploration: As an agent is learning other policy then it can be used for continuing exploration while learning optimal policy.
 Whereas On-Policy learns suboptimal policy.
 Learning from Demonstration: Agent can learn from the demonstration.

+## Application

+The SARSA learning  algorithm in RL concept is applied to the IEEE 39-buses New England power system.
+Results show that SARSA learning algorithm is able to provide optimal or near optimal control settings for power system under varying system conditions.